Throat Cancer

 If you are concerned that a lump in your throat may be cancer, turn to the experts at Mays Cancer Center, home to UT Health San Antonio MD Anderson Cancer Center.

-Our experienced team detects subtle signs of throat cancer that can be easy to miss.
+Our experienced team detects subtle signs of cancer that can be easy to miss.
 You receive timely, personalized care.
-For people with human papillomavirus (HPV), care often includes few therapies and few side effects.

 Throat cancer is one of the many forms of head and neck cancer we treat.
 Explore our head and neck cancer program.